anthonykasza/hdc_experiments/README.md

   - 2d images need special encoding steps to ensure nearby pixels are "related" to each other
     - turning a 2d image into a 1d vector simply by concatination is naive
     - there is a need to incorporate both x and y axis data as well as pixel color value
-    - partial permutation can address this by creating a radius where similar colors will have similar hvs
+    - partial permutation can address this by creating a radius where similar colors will have similar HVs
     - fractional power encoding can also be used
       - generate role-filler HVs for x and y
       - then raise the x vector to the exponent indicating the column of the pixel